michele-persiani/AndroidActivityRecognition/README.md

 - **ActivityWatchFace**: watchface to be utilized on a watch.
 The watchface shows the current results of the activity classifier
 - **SOMWatchface**: watchface to show the SOM
-- **DialogflowService**: service to connect to a Dialogflow chatbot -**SpeechChatbot**: chatbot that uses voice to communicate with the user.
+- **DialogflowService**: service to connect to a Dialogflow chatbot
+  - **SpeechChatbot**: chatbot that uses voice to communicate with the user.
 Supports translation to multiple language (its done through Google Translate so the quality is low)
-  -**ChatbotActivity**, **ChatbotActivity**: Activity and watchface to access the chatbot
+  - **ChatbotActivity**, **ChatbotActivity**: Activity and watchface to access the chatbot

 Author: **Michele Persiani**, michelep@cs.umu.se